ArduPilot/ardupilot_wiki/copter/source/docs/introduction.rst

    warnings.

 If you plan on building your own multicopter, the following pages will get your started.
-Please start by reading this section in order to understand what a multicopter can do, and how to select a frame, flight controller board, and other essential components.
+Please start by reading this section in order to understand what a multicopter can do, and how to select a frame, autopilot board, and other essential components.
 Then proceed to :ref:`First Time Setup <initial-setup>` to learn how to assemble your Copter and then :ref:`First Flight <flying-arducopter>` to learn how to configure and tune it.